We book consultations Tues-Thurs 10-4. We are usually with participants and clients.

 Your Consent Form

-- Your consent form can save you several hours and hundreds of dollars because the form asks you to gather information and give this information to us when we start the service.
+- Your consent form can actually save you several hours and hundreds of dollars because the form asks you to gather information and give this information to us when we start the service.

 - Clients can fill in the forms personally.

-- Clients sign the forms yourself please.
+- Clients sign the forms yourself or the person responsible signs.

 Frequently Asked Questions (FAQs)